riantoinm/twitchtron/README.md

 ![Watch in vlc](../gh-pages/src/assets/images/appScreens/watchInVLC.png?raw=true)

 ## Dependencies
-Streams can be watched in app and using PiP without the need for any additional software.
-On the other hand, watching streams in VLC requires 2 pieces of software:
+<sup>*<sup>Streams can be viewed in app and using PiP without the need for any additional software.
+On the other hand, watching streams
+in VLC requires 2 pieces of software:

 * [VLC Media Player](http://www.videolan.org/vlc/index.html)